oracle/oracle-database-operator/doc/adb/ADB_PREREQUISITES.md

     Allow dynamic-group <your-dynamic-group> to manage autonomous-database-family in compartment <your-compartment>
     ```

 At this stage, the operator has been granted sufficient permissions to call OCI services.
-You can now proceed to the the installation.
+You can now proceed to the installation.